holodeck-b2b/axis2-rest-status-only-error/README.md

 ## Usage
 ### Prerequisites
 This module can be installed in any Axis2 version 1.6 or later running on a JRE 1.6 or later.
+The Axis2 configuration must define a _MessageOut_ phase in the _OutFaultFlow_.

 ### Using
 Just include a reference to this module to enable it for a service: